British Columbia Disability Tax Credit Calculation, Eligibility and Application

 A Federal tax refund if the impaired child’s supporter has paid into Federal income taxes.

-The Child Disability Benefit (CDB), which is a tax-free monthly payment that does not require any contributions to Federal taxes.
+The Child Disability Benefit (CDB), is a tax-free monthly payment that does not require any contributions to Federal taxes.

 To learn more about the Child Disability Tax Credit, check out our in-depth guide.